Ronald Toby

 Ronald P. Toby (1942-2025) was an American historian, academic, writer and Japanologist.

 Early life

 Toby earned a doctorate in Japanese history from Columbia University in 1977.

 Career

-As a university professor, Toby's teaching experience has included the University of Illinois at Urbana-Champaign, the University of California at Berkeley, Keio University, and the University of Tokyo.
+In 1977, Toby was appointed Visiting Assistant Professor of History at University of California at Berkeley.
+In 1978, he joined Department of History at the University of Illinois at Urbana Champaign as an Assistant Professor.
+He also taught briefly at Kyoto University in the mid-1990s and served as a Professor in the Faculty of Letters at the University of Tokyo from 2000 to 2002.
+In 2012, Toby retired from the University of Illinois.

 Toby's academic specialization focuses on issues having to do with pre- and early-modern Japan.
 His book State and Diplomacy in Early Modern Japan demonstrates that during the so-called "closed country" period in the Edo era, Japan was never truly closed to the outside world.

 Select works

 Tony's published writings encompass 52 works in 158 publications in 3 languages and 2,117 library holdings.